These crunchy and sweet cinnamon sugar-free candied nuts are a delicious, addicting – but healthy – keto & low-carb snack!

-These crunchy keto cinnamon sugar nuts are perfect as holiday or hosting gifts for your friends, family and co-workers.
-You can put them either in small mason glass jars or wrap them in cellophane bags, with some cute stickers and colored ribbons.
+Candied nuts make for a perfect holiday or hosting edible gift for your friends, family and co-workers!
+You can put them in small mason glass jars or wrap them in cellophane bags, tied with colored ribbons.

 The fact that these candied nuts are sugar-free is enough to get anyone excited, even if they are not on a keto or low-carb diet.
 Who doesn’t want some guilt-free indulgence every now and then?